 “John Louis is a good man writing great music up in Minneapolis.”
 Jon Dee Graham

 “John Louis's songwriting is reminiscent of Kris Kristofferson, John Prine and Townes Van Zandt.”
 Radio Heartland, Minnesota Public Radio

 “I love the songs that John Louis writes.
 LOVE!”
 Sarah Morris

-“Rootsy singer/songwriter John Louis [is] equal parts John Prine and Robert Earl Keen . . . .”
-Minneapolis StarTribune
+“Rootsy singer/songwriter John Louis [is] equal parts John Prine and Robert Earl Keen . . . .” - Minneapolis StarTribune

 “Love it!”
-Jonathan Byrd (commenting on “Drift”)
+Jonathan Byrd (on 2015 release “Drift”)

 "Minneapolis folk picker/alt-twanger John Louis sings whimsically and movingly about city life and mid-life on his new album "For Everyone (Especially You)" Minneapolis StarTribune